kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 It is understandable, but Facebook probably should not confuse people with its privacy "leadership" talk.

-For example, privacy reputation and leadership is not reconcilable with recent Facebook's [public attacks](https://www.theverge.com/2020/12/17/22180102/facebook-new-newspaper-ad-apple-ios-14-privacy-prompt){:target="_blank"} on Apple because of its plan to ensure users can choose whether or not they allow an app to track them.  **Facebook is not fighting for privacy here.
+For example, privacy reputation and leadership are not reconcilable with recent Facebook's [public attacks](https://www.theverge.com/2020/12/17/22180102/facebook-new-newspaper-ad-apple-ios-14-privacy-prompt){:target="_blank"} on Apple because of its plan to ensure users can choose whether or not they allow an app to track them.  **Facebook is not fighting for privacy here.
 It is openly fighting against it.**

 Again, this does not make Facebook evil.
 In this fight with Apple, Facebook is simply fighting for itself and its core customers.
 Facebook customers are not its users, but rather around 10 million, primarily small businesses that advertise on Facebook and Instagram.